padalev/bsec_bme680_influxdb/README.md

 - [Download the BSEC software package from Bosch](https://www.bosch-sensortec.com/bst/products/all_products/bsec) and put it into `./src`, then unpack.
 - libcurl
+There are different libcurl dev versions which will work.
+For example you can do the following:
+´´´
+$ sudo apt install libcurl4-openssl-dev
+´´´
 - influxdb

 ## Configure and Compile